Skip to main content

 1. Log in to your My Extole account.

-3. Once you've created your duplicate, be sure to rename it in a way that makes it clear this is the "variable" campaign in your test.
-You can preview and make changes in our Campaign Editor and, at this point, your campaign will not be launched.
+1. Be sure to rename it in a way that makes it clear this is the "variable" campaign in your test.

-4. As your are editing your duplicated campaign, the Apply Changes button on the top left corner of the editor allows you to save your changes as you work.
+As your are editing your duplicated campaign, the Apply Changes button on the top left corner of the editor allows you to save your changes as you work.
 If you are not immediately ready to go live, but would like to save and return to editing at a later time, click the Publish Changes button at the top of the page (this will not launch your campaign).
-Note: If you are testing an offer, please refer to the checklist in our A/B Testing Your Offer article.

 Monitoring your Test

 Once your test is up and running, you will see two (or more) live campaigns running against each other on your programs page.
-To compare performance, navigate to your program stats dashboard to view your test campaigns side-by-side.
+To compare performance, navigate to your Program Dashboard to view your test campaigns side-by-side.

 Screen_Shot_2023-01-10_at_1.40.34_PM.png